MidPilot

 Project Goals

-The main goal of the midPilot is to accelerate application onboarding for midPoint and thus improve the overall visibility into the environment.
-By enabling rapid integration capabilities we will achieve reducing shadow IT, lowering operational costs and the overal security will be improved.
+The main goal of the midPilot is to accelerate application onboarding into midPoint, reduce reliance on manual effort, and improve overall governance and security posture.
+By enabling rapid integration capabilities we aim to achieve

 Approach